Transport in Trinidad and Tobago

 Trinidad and Tobago, a country that relies heavily on industrialisation and tourism, has various transport systems.
+The nation drives on the left, and has a network of roads and highways.
+There is also some ports and smaller harbors, as well as highways.

 Air service

 Trinidad is the larger island, with a business-oriented economy and the seat of the country's government.
 Piarco International Airport serves the island of Trinidad with international flights to destinations in the Caribbean, South America, North America and Europe.
 The airport is located in the town of Piarco off the Churchill Roosevelt Highway, 30 km (19 miles) away from Port of Spain.
 It has been voted the best airport in the Caribbean on numerous occasions.

 A smaller number of international flights fly directly to Tobago's A.N.R.
 Robinson International Airport (formerly Crown Point International Airport).
 The airport is mostly kept active by the domestic airbridge, a heavily subsidized flight service between Trinidad and Tobago, operated as much as 20 times per day by Caribbean Airlines.
+According to Aviation Week Network for the first quarter of 2025 "Trinidad’s Piarco International Airport to Tobago’s ANR Robinson International Airport is the largest domestic route," with Caribbean Airlines being fifth place of the top 5 airlines for departure seat capacity in the Caribbean region.

 There is also a small airfield named Camden Airstrip in Couva, which is mainly used for cropdusting planes.